arfc/saltproc/.github/ISSUE_TEMPLATE/bug_report.md

 3.
 4.

-## Screenshots/output
+## Supporting Informatioon
-If applicable, add screenshots or program output to help explain your problem.
+If applicable, add program output with triple backticks, a gist of your output, or a screenshot to help explain your problem.

 ## System Specifications:
  - Software version: